allebone/help.omni.af.mil/docs/PEX/Training.md

 Manage Instructors

 You can assign instructors to a course.
 In addition, from course instructors, you can assign primary, secondary, and continuity instructors to a student.
-Final y, you can assign a planned and actual instructor to a student within a BOI Grade Sheet.
+Finally, you can assign a planned and actual instructor to a student within a BOI Grade Sheet.

 Assign instructors to a course